 Many people visit from other European cities by way of the excellent train service.
 Swiss Federal Railways has frequent trains from Geneva, Zurich, Basel, and other cities.
 A rail pass is a shockingly affordable way to get around, even in first class.

 Walking is the best way to see Bern.
 If you are headed to far-flung sights, there’s an good network of buses and trams.
-Welcome to Bern has information in many languages on how to get around on the city's transit system.
+Stadt Bern has information in many languages on how to get around on the city's transit system.

 Currency and Money